gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 However, supporting these in Gardener requires changes to the API and many components (networking extensions, VPN tunnel, etc.).
 For example, many components listen on `0.0.0.0` which makes them reachable via IPv4 only.

+Supporting these kinds of networking setups in shoot clusters is a complex endeavour.
+Hence, we propose to take several steps towards the ultimate goal of supporting all three of: IPv4 single-stack (already available today), IPv6 single-stack, IPv4/IPv6 dual-stack – both in the local setup and on cloud infrastructure.
-To bring Gardener closer to supporting these kinds of networking setups, this GEP focuses on supporting IPv6 single-stack networking in the local Gardener environment.
+As a first step, this GEP proposes support for IPv6 single-stack networking in the local Gardener environment only.
 This keeps things focused on the most important changes to the API and central components while neglecting infrastructure-specific quirks and other difficulties that will arise with dual-stack networking.

+While focusing on IPv6 single-stack networking for now, we cannot neglect how a future IPv4/IPv6 dual-stack implementation may look like and provide a corresponding outlook.
+However, these ideas only serve an informational purpose for motivating decisions regarding the IPv6 single-stack implementation.
-Once this enhancement has been implemented and IPv6 single-stack networking in local shoots is a stable feature, further changes can be proposed to support IPv6 single-stack on cloud infrastructure or IPv4/IPv6 dual-stack networking.
+Once this enhancement has been implemented and IPv6 single-stack networking in local shoots is a stable feature, further changes can be proposed to support IPv6 single-stack on cloud infrastructure, and eventually IPv4/IPv6 dual-stack networking.

 ### Goals